dennislwm/examprep-az900/pages/cost-sla.md

 ### Describe the functionality and usage of Azure Cost Management

 **Azure Cost Management** + Billing is a free service that helps you understand your Azure bill, manage your account and subscriptions, monitor and control Azure spending, and optimize resource use.
+It is available to a pay-as-you-go subscription and an Enterprise Agreement.

 Its features include:

 * Reporting - generate reports using historical data and forecast future usage and expenditure
 * Data enrichment - improve accountability by categorizing resources with tags